ibm-cloud-docs/appid/cd-messages.md

   {: tip}

 4. Every HTTP payload that is sent from {{site.data.keyword.appid_short_notm}} is automatically signed according to the JWS standard by using an asymmetric key pair.
 For every {{site.data.keyword.appid_short_notm}} instance, a private and a public key is generated that are not shared across other instances.
-The private key is used to sign the HTTP payload, and you can use the public key to verify that the payload is generated by {{site.data.keyword.appid_short_notm}} and is not altered by a third party, <a href="https://us-south.appid.cloud.ibm.com/swagger-ui/#!/Authorization_Server_V4/publicKeys" target="_blank">Public keys endpoint</a>.
+The private key is used to sign the HTTP payload, and you can use the public key to verify that the payload is generated by {{site.data.keyword.appid_short_notm}} and is not altered by a third party, [public keys endpoint](https://us-south.appid.cloud.ibm.com/swagger-ui/#!/Authorization_Server_V4/publicKeys){: external}.

 5. Example code for the extension point (JavaScript).
   ```